ThreeNG/linuxfoundation.org/README.md

 2009
 areas of green energy, electronics, IT and biotechnology to infrastructure-related sectors such as water supply.
 Each investment will be thoroughly vetted to ensure it meets the exacting standards of INCJ's Innovation Network Committee, which will make the final investment decisions

+solutions that enable billions of connected, intelligent devices to enhance the  way  people  work  and  live
+—
+securely  and  safely

+ Analog  &  Power  and  SoC  products,  Renesas  provides  the expertise, quality, and comprehensive solutions for a broad range of Automotive, Industrial, Home Electronics  (HE),  Office  Automation  (OA)  and  Information  Communication  Technology  (ICT) appl ications to help shape a limitless future.
+Renesas’s registered head office is located in Japan (Koto
+-
+ku,  Tokyo)  and  Renesas  employs  approximately  20,000  employees

 2002 2003
 October 2013 onwards:
 INC-J (*): 69%